-To graduate from this program, the passing weighted average for promotion through each semester, from year to year and to graduate is 60%.
-Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester.
+To graduate from this program, the passing weighted average for promotion through each semester, from year to year, and to graduate is 60%.
+Additionally, a student must attain a minimum of 50% or a letter grade of P (Pass) or S (Satisfactory) in each course in each semester unless otherwise stated on the course outline.

 Mandatory Courses

+ivialidatory courses

 ANLP1000 Anishnaabemowin History Introduction

 ANLP1001 Nouns and the Everyday Environment

 ANLP1002 Verbs and the Everyday Environment

 ANLP1003 Writing Systems

 ANLP1004 Language and the Community

 ANLP1005 Language and the Workplace

 ANLP1006 Animate and Inanimate Structure

 ANLP1007 English Language Structures and Properties

 ANLP2000 Language and the Everyday Environment

 ANLP2001 Critical Issues in Aboriginal Language Programming

 ANLP2002 Preservation of Anishnaabemowin

 ANLP2003 Introduction to Language Immersion

 ANLP2004 Introduction to ASL Computer Lab

 ANLP2005 Introduction to Teaching ASL

 ANLP2006 Anishnaabemowin/English Comparison

 ANLP2007 Professional Practice for Language Programmers

 ANLP2008 Language Immersion

 ANLP2009 ASL Computer Lab